tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 In this activity, students will switch roles in their mock interviews; the interviewer becomes the interviewee and vice versa.

-* Similar to the timing of the first partner interviews, second partner interviews will retain 5 minutes for the (new) interviewer to review the interview question README and solution and then utilize the remaining 25 minutes for the actual interview.
+* Similar to the timing of the first partner interviews, second partner interviews will retain five minutes for the (new) interviewer to review the interview question README and solution and then utilize the remaining 25 minutes for the actual interview.

 * Again, students should refer to and implement the methodologies listed in the problem-solving guidelines document.